 What can I tell you?
 I am the product of a happy and relatively uneventful childhood in Cleveland, Ohio (back when the Indians were still a lousy team, and before they became a really good team and then again became a somewhat lousy team, although I have hope again…) This was followed by a happy and relatively squandered college career at the University of Michigan in Ann Arbor (back when Ann Arbor hosted a Hash Bash every spring).
 I studied literature and history and always dreamed of being a writer, but had no idea of how you went about being a writer – or at least the kind of writer I wanted to be: someone who wrote long stories about interesting things, rather than news stories about short-lived events.
 There is no guidebook to becoming that kind of writer, so I assumed I’d end up doing something practical like going to law school, much as the thought of it made me cringe.
 After college, I moved to Portland, Oregon (back when Portland was cappuccino-free) to kill some time before the inevitable trek to law school – and amazingly enough I lucked into a writing job at a tiny now-defunct monthly magazine.
 That led to a job at an alternative newsweekly in Portland where I wrote music reviews and feature pieces.
 While I was in Portland, Mt.
 St. Helens erupted; I started writing for Rolling Stone and the Village Voice; I learned to cross-country ski; I failed to learn how to cook.

 I moved to Boston in 1982 (back before they built the Ted Williams Tunnel and long before the Red Sox reversed the curse).
 I wrote for the Boston Phoenix and the Boston Globe, and started work on my first book, Saturday Night.
 Four years later I moved to New York.
-After moving to New York, I learned how to snowboard; wrote The Orchid Thief; became a staff writer at The New Yorker; got married; got a Welsh Springer Spaniel; learned how to order take-out food.
-These days I do some lecturing and some teaching, but most of the time I’m writing pieces for The New Yorker and occasionally for other magazines, and working on books.
-My latest project, a book about the Los Angeles Public Library and the arson fire there in 1986, was published in October, 2018, by Simon and Schuster.
-Right now, I split my time between Los Angeles and the Hudson Valley of New York, with my husband, my son, and a small menagerie of animals.
+I learned how to order take-out food; wrote The Orchid Thief; became a staff writer at The New Yorker; got married.
+A few years ago, we moved to Los Angeles—kind of by accident, but, as it turns out, a happy accident, and for the time being we’re staying put.